 Dental implants are designed to replace a missing tooth or teeth.
 They are a permanent tooth replacement treatment and offer the best quality and functional long-term solution.
 A standard single-tooth dental implant is made up of 2 components.
-The implant itself is a titanium rod which becomes the replacement root of the tooth.
+The implant itself is a titanium rod that becomes the replacement root of the tooth.
 Then there is the implant crown, which is the top of the tooth you chew with.
-Once completed, the implant looks natural and seamlessly fits in to your smile.
+Once completed, the implant looks natural and seamlessly fits into your smile.

 How long do dental implants last for?